Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

   return answer
 ```

-### (4 points) Using the Big-O notation, what is the worst-case time time complexity of this function?
+#### (2 points) Using the Big-O notation, what is the worst-case time time complexity of this function?
 Please show all of your work.

-### (2 points) Using your knowledge of running a doubling experiment to predict the likely worst-case time complexity, about what would the doubling ratio be for this function?
+#### (2 points) Using your knowledge of running a doubling experiment to predict the likely worst-case time complexity, about what would the doubling ratio be for this function?

-### (2 points) Using your knowledge of the Big-O notation, would you describe this as an efficient algorithm?
+#### (2 points) Using your knowledge of the Big-O notation, would you describe this as an efficient algorithm?
 Why?

+### (3 Points) Compute the doubling ratio and then suggest the likely worst-case time complexity

+#### (1 point) Original size of the data has a running time of 11.23 seconds and doubled size of data has running time of 89.72 seconds

+- What is the doubling ratio?
+- What is the likely worst-case time complexity?

+#### (1 point) Original size of the data has a running time of 14.98 seconds and doubled size of data has running time of 31.45 seconds

+- What is the doubling ratio?
+- What is the likely worst-case time complexity?

+#### (1 point) Original size of the data has a running time of 12.63 seconds and doubled size of data has running time of 51.48 seconds

+- What is the doubling ratio?
+- What is the likely worst-case time complexity?